Network Infrastructures and Cyber-Security

-The Network Infrastructures and Cyber-Security research group (formerly the Intelligent Simulation, Modelling and Networking group) is part of the Department of Computing & Technology at Nottingham Trent University.
+The Network Infrastructures and Cyber-Security research group (formerly the Intelligent Simulation, Modelling and Networking group) is part of the Department of Computer Science at Nottingham Trent University.
 The aim of the group is to investigate communication technologies which can impact and have tangible benefits to society.
 Specifically, the research group focuses on the network technologies and infrastructures that underpin today's connected world which ranges from architectures and infrastructures, middleware technologies, cloud-based systems, security and mobile systems.
 Another core interest of the group is the application of this technology and how it can be used to further improve existing practices.

 The research group has the following areas of strength:

-- Pervasive & Cloud technologies: Members of the group are actively researching next generation architectures and systems for large-scale systems.
+- Pervasive and Cloud technologies: Members of the group are actively researching next generation architectures and systems for large-scale systems.
 Current work focuses on middleware technologies, new programming paradigms for efficient large-scale distributed systems, embedded systems, linked data, cloud security and software systems

 - Security and Trust-based systems: Members of the group are investigating novel methods of cloud security, communication and privacy issues, trust-based and trust-provenance systems, as well as information, network and database security